Skip to main content

 Upgrading from infrastructure-pipelines

-This migration guide is intended for those running the previous version of Gruntwork Pipelines, referred to as infrastructure-pipelines, who want to upgrade to the latest version of Gruntwork Pipelines.
-We will refer to the latest version of Gruntwork Pipelines simply as "Pipelines" in the rest of this document.
+This migration guide is for those using the earlier version of Gruntwork Pipelines, referred to as infrastructure-pipelines, and seeking to upgrade to the latest version of Gruntwork Pipelines.
+The latest version is referred to simply as "Pipelines" throughout this document.

 Prerequisites

-Before you begin the migration process, ensure that you have the following prerequisites:
+Before starting the migration process, ensure the following:

-• AWS Administrator (or similar) permissions in all AWS accounts managed by your infrastructure-live repository.
+• AWS Administrator permissions (or equivalent) for all AWS accounts managed by your infrastructure-live repository.

-• A solid understanding of Infrastructure as Code (IAC) fundamentals, or support from Gruntwork.
+• A good understanding of Infrastructure as Code (IAC) or access to Gruntwork support.

 Step 1: Ensure Machine Users are configured

-Make sure that you have the appropriate tokens and secrets configured to allow your workflows to access the necessary secrets to interact with your infrastructure.
+Verify that appropriate tokens and secrets are configured to allow workflows to access the necessary infrastructure secrets.
+Detailed instructions can be found in the Machine Users guide.

 Step 2: Update the bootstrap.yml workflow